kedro-org/kedro-viz/README.md

 - `lazy` - From release v3.8.0.
 Improved sidebar performance. (default `false`)
 - `oldgraph` - From release v3.8.0.
 Display old version of graph (dagre algorithm) without improved graphing algorithm. (default `false`)
+- `parameter` - Turns-on parameters on the kedro-viz by default
 - `sizewarning` - From release v3.9.1.
 Show a warning before rendering very large graphs. (default `true`)

 Note that newgraph has been removed from v3.8.0 onwards and is now the default functionality.
 Should there be issues with your project, see the oldgraph flag above.